 Item Action Block Defines a composite system entity in SysML.
 Actor Represents a user that interacts with one or more SysML systems.
 Interface Block A specialized kind of block that has no behaviors or internal parts, which is used to type Proxy Ports.
 Constraint Block Defines a composite constraint as a system of parametric equations.
 ValueType Defines a SysML quantity, expressed as a measurable dimension with specific units.
 Enumeration Defines a data type as a set of symbols or values.
 Interface Defines an element that describes a specification of an interaction point with properties and methods.
 Signal Defines a SysML message, containing attributes, exchanged between system blocks in an interaction.
-Unit Represents a standard unit of measure in SysML.
+Instance Specification ТОДО Unit Represents a standard unit of measure in SysML.
 QuantityKind Identifies a measurable quantity in SysML.
 Property Describes the decomposition of a SysML Block in the context of its whole, using instances of reusable SysML Blocks.
 Flow Property Creates a single kind of Flow element that can flow to or from a block.
 Directed Feature Generates an operation if dropped on a Block, or a DirectedFeature (Property) element if dropped on the diagram, both of which indicate that the associated Block either owns (provided) the feature, uses (required) the feature owned by another Block, or both (providedrequired).
-The direction value is defined in the 'SysML1.n' page of the element 'Properties' dialog, or the 'Tagged Values' page of the operation 'Properties' dialog.
+The direction value is defined in the 'SysML1.n' page of the Element Properties window, or the Tagged Values window for the element or the operation.

 Port Describes a structural interaction point of a SysML Block, which in turn connects interacting parts of a block.
 Proxy Port Exposes features of the owning Block or its internal parts.
 Full Port Specifies an element of the system separate from the owning Block or its internal parts.